 A Step by Step Guide to Build Power BI Covid Data Reports from GitHub

 Covid-19 is top of mind and getting to the data can be easy if you know how.
-Currently, there is a GitHub project that is collecting data around Covid-19.
+Currently, there is the Johns Hopkins Covid GitHub project that is collecting data around Covid-19 on cases based on countries from around the world.
 In this step by step guide, I show you how to use Microsoft Power BI and the Web Connector to access the time-series data.
 The same process can be used for any GitHub repository if you have the proper URL.
 Follow the steps below or watch my video to see exactly what you need to do for access to this dataset.
-By the end of the guide you can build a Power BI Covid report from the GitHub data.
+By the end of the guide you can build a Power BI Covid 19 report from the GitHub data.

 Updates to Original Blog Post

-Since my first publication of this blog.
-The GitHub data file name and formats have changed.
+Since my first publication of this blog, the Johns Hopkins Covid GitHub data file name and formats have changed.
 Read our new blog to update your existing Power BI desktop file.
 In addition, the file names and formats could continue to change.
 This new blog covers how to modify your Power BI Desktop file to point to another location or file name.

 CDO Advisors Microsoft Power BI Solutions: